Jaylen Waddle Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 - Waddle has been the target of 21.7% (93 total) of his team's 429 passing attempts this season.

-- Waddle (10 red zone targets) has been the recipient of 19.6% of his team's 51 red zone pass attempts.
+- With 10 targets in the red zone this season, Waddle has been on the receiving end of 19.6% of his team's 51 red zone pass attempts.

-- The Dolphins have run 63.5% passing plays and 36.5% rushing plays this season.
-They rank 23rd in the NFL in scoring.
+- The Dolphins, who rank 23rd in the NFL in points scored, have dropped back to pass 63.5% of the time while running the football 36.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Panthers.